 Helping to create a more just world is integral to the mission of ERUUF and to transforming lives, including our own.
 Whether you only have an hour here or there or want to get deeply involved in an on-going commitment, your participation in the justice work of ERUUF is welcome and needed.
 You will find community here to support your values in action, as hundreds of ERUUFians are involved in justice ministry - from baking cookies for meals at the shelter to lobbying our lawmakers for better environmental laws.
 From marching in Raleigh or D.C. to serving as tutors at El Centro Hispano.
 There are many ways to be involved.
 Check out our various justice ministries and activities.

-Working Draft Mission Statement: With an eye on our vision of transformation and healing, the mission of the Justice Ministry is to focus our energy as a community on key projects (primarily via our Action Groups and special events) that make significant contributions to a more just and healthy world by our love, spirit and service and impact the lives of our members through their commitment, learning, service and advocacy.
+Working Mission Statement: With an eye on our vision for a healed and transformed world, the mission of the ERUUF Justice Ministry is to live our UU Principles by focusing our energy and resources on key projects that make significant contributions to a more just, equitable, democratic, and sustainable world in and through the love, spirit, service, and actions of our members.

 VISION STATEMENT - The ERUUF Justice Ministry envisions a world healed and transformed in which social, economic, and environmental justice are universal.